Italy migrant tragedy unveils plight of survivors

 Abdul's father paid $1,300 to get him across the Sahara, $300 to get him out of a Libyan prison, $800 for each boat crossing, of which he bought four because he was turned back three times by Libyan police, who shot at him, he said.

 "I want to study.
-I want a future," he told Reuters through the bars of the immigration centre gate.
+I want a future," he told Reuters through the bars of the immigration center gate.

 The survivors of Thursday's shipwreck could be prosecuted, fined 5,000 euros and sent home if they are not given political asylum, Agrigento prosecutor Ignazio Fonzo told Reuters.